Menu

 The overall cost of childcare will differ depending on where you live in the UK, what kind of service you are looking for, and how many hours a week you need someone to take care of your child.

-The two main options for parents in the UK are full-time (50 hours a week) and part-time (25 hours a week) childcare.
-Full-time childcare is, of course, the more expensive option.
+In the UK, parents have two main childcare options: full-time (50 hours a week) and part-time (25 hours a week).
+Of course, full-time childcare is the more expensive option.

 A full-time childminder for a child under two can cost up to £12,339 per year, which is £237.28 per week.
 And when a family decides to hire a full-time nanny, they have to be prepared to pay £400 to £650 each week.

 The situation looks a little better when it comes to part-time childcare.
-For children under two, nursery costs are somewhere close to £7,212 per year, which is £138.70 per week.
-For children of two and over, these costs will subsequently be £6,952 per year, which is £133.69 a week.
+For children under two, nursery costs are around £7,212 per year, which is £138.70 per week.

 Childcare costs are substantial.
-Ensuring they can be covered each week is very important for families and households in which both parents are working full-time.
+Ensuring they can be covered each week is very important for families and households where both parents work full-time.

-One of the best ways to take care of your family’s financial safety is to make sure you have a good insurance policy in place.
+One of the best ways to take care of your family’s financial safety is to ensure you have a good insurance policy.

-How to prepare financially for starting or adding to a family?
+How do you prepare financially for starting or adding to a family?

 There are a few more practical aspects that need to be taken care of before or shortly after a baby is born.

-It is also important to look into setting up a family insurance policy or changing your existing one to accommodate another family member.
+It is also important to consider setting up a family insurance policy or changing your existing one to accommodate another family member.

 Help Protect Your Family’s Future · Compare Top Insurers · Find Your Cheapest Quote